 The relationship that Alexis had to Lav Diaz’s cinema was fundamental to who he was.
 Every semester he and his students spent a day watching all 11 hours of Ebolusyon.
 A rite of passage for him as much as for them; one he kept needing to take.
 Although Diaz himself is tired of discussion of his films being reduced to their extraordinary length, it was an issue that Alexis felt a need to grapple with, such as in a loving appreciation of Ebolusyon that appeared in a special edition of Ekran, the Slovenian print magazine that Nika edited during this period, which has been transcribed and posted here.
 And his first visit to a Lav Diaz set, for Heremias, described in a 2007 article for Filipino magazine Rogue (reprinted online on Kino), where with reverence and frankness, Alexis finds that the experience of observing Diaz shoot a long take is very different from witnessing the finished product.
 It’s interesting too, to read this extract from an essay on Diaz written for an academic journal Inter-Asia Cultural Studies (scroll down to the second piece), where Alexis puts his work in context with a less-personal, but no less urgent, voice.

 A ‘cleaned-up’ version of the “shit” Ebolusyon interview was published on the Asia Europe Foundation’s film-makers’ portal S.E.A Images, and he contributed several pieces to this site for a time, including a rare (for Alexis) long-form film review of the documentary Imelda, and an early piece about John Torres.
+An interview with Raya Martin about his Cinefoundation residency in Paris in 2008.
 Several years later, just as she was moving to Manila, Nika would get a job as one of that site’s content editors, alongside French writer and curator Jeremy Segay, who conducted this lively interview with Alexis.

 An early international film site to recognise Alexis’s potential was Senses of Cinema, who published his amusing interview with Filipino film-maker Khavn, and Alexis's 2004 ‘top ten’ films.
 Only three years later he was sought after by the UK’s Sight & Sound for his ‘top five’, (page 48 on this pdf) and comparing these two lists is instructive in tracking Alexis’s development as a critic and globally-connected cinephile.